 Veterans Directed Home and Community Based Services allows veterans to prioritize their own care needs, select their own care providers, and act as an employer instead of receiving nursing home care from the VA directly.
 This program started in 2009 and is being rolled out through local VA Medical Centers (VAMCs).
-It is a stated objective to make the VD-HCBS Program available nationwide, however no timeline has been given to reach that goal.
+It is a stated objective to make the VD-HCBS Program available nationwide, however no timeline has been given toward reaching that goal.

-1) The veteran, working with family, and usually an advisor from the state, develops a Care Plan outlining the services, supports, supplies and estimated budget for the veteran to live at home or in the community instead of a nursing home.
-The name “Care Plan” or sometimes, Participant Spending Plan, changes from state to state but the concept is the same.
+1) The veteran, working with family members, and usually an advisor from the state, develops a “Care Plan” outlining the services, supports, supplies and estimated budget for the veteran to live at home or in the community instead of a nursing home.
+The name “Care Plan” or “Participant Spending Plan”, changes from state to state but the concept is the same.

 2) The veterans submit their Care Plan for approval to the administering agency.
 The Plan is reviewed and any required modifications, are agreed upon through a collaborative back-and-forth process.
-In conclusion a spending budget is established for the veteran.
+In conclusion, a spending budget is established for the veteran.